cyclestreets/cyclescape-servermigration/README.md

 ## 4. Stop the live site and run a backup on the source machine

-Although an hourly backup should exist, data in the minutes since then won't be in it. ( https://github.com/cyclestreets/toolkit-chef/blob/master/cookbooks/toolkit-backups/recipes/default.rb#L33 defines the cron task that runs every hour.)
+Although an hourly backup should exist, data in the minutes since then won't be in it. ( https://github.com/cyclestreets/cyclescape-chef/blob/master/cookbooks/cyclescape-backups/recipes/default.rb#L33 defines the cron task that runs every hour.)

-On the *LIVE* site, disable the cyclekit user's crontab which runs the mail ingester every 5 minutes:
+On the *LIVE* site, disable the cyclescape user's crontab which runs the mail ingester every 5 minutes:

-    sudo -u cyclekit bash
+    sudo -u cyclescape bash
     export EDITOR=<yourfavouriteeditor>
     crontab -e
     # Then comment out the 5-minutely cron job